seedcard/nfcverificationapp/README.md

 Upgraded version of SEEDCARD verification - webapp that works with encoded NFC NTAG424 tags

-Each tag is encoded with: Redirect URL + query containing 14 digit UID
+Each tag is encoded with: Redirect URL + query containing unique 14 digit UID

 UID is cross referenced with list if UID codes held in a JSON file